supersjellie/openhab-itho-fan/README.md

 	* api.html?get=queue (undocumented api, returns json with timers)
 2. Range openHab accepts for speed can be changed in metadata of the current_speed item
 3. Since the settings for low/medium/high can't be retrieved from the api (as far as I know) the widget takes them as input parameters
-4. Most behaviour is 'programmed' in the widget
+4. Most manual/ gui behaviour is 'programmed' in the widget
 5. The widget uses a trick to allow both the equipment as seperate items using the default values and concatenating them in the formulas
 	* Like items[props.fan+props.speed].state
 	* If the equipment 'fan' is given it adds the default item names 'fan' + '_current_speed'